emelocoton189/uxd-research-repo/reflections/Coursera_EDHC_Strategic_Foresight_course.md

 Prepare contingency plans:
 * Decide in advance what you’ll do if a key risk happens (e.g., backup country choice if visa denied, alternate job market if industry contracts).
 Track early warning signs:
-* Define measurable signals that a risk is becoming more likely (e.g., job postings dropping, policy updates, competitor moves).
+* Define measurable signals that a risk is becoming more likely (e.g., job postings dropping, policy updates, competitor moves).<br><br>

 **10) Costs, time, and simple ROI view: What will each path cost in time and money, and how long until I see returns?**<br>